salvadorxe/portfolio-1/src/content/projects/spaces.md

       - ./images/man-2.jpeg
 conclusion:
   title: Conclusion
   description: Key takeaways from my experience of translating the freedom of physical interactions into a virtual environment.
   steps:
     - subheading: Test smaller and more often.
       text: Designing in a new dimension demands careful attention to user flow.
-In our project, ensuring natural and learnable interactions is crucial.
+In our project, ensuring natural and learnable interactions was crucial.
 Smaller tests validate the design before expanding the application.
     - subheading: UX Design for Virtual Reality.
       text: Testing and iterating different versions of our application has deepened my understanding of effective design strategies, essential for creating immersive virtual experiences that engage users' senses.
     - subheading: Logical constraints.